brianclee-gh/cube/README.md

 `npm run prod:react` in root to run webpack in the client

-`npm start:prod` in root to start the server, default listening on port 3000
+`npm run start:prod` in root to start the server, default listening on port 3000

 ## Technology Used
 - Dependencies: npm